ashnair1/COCO-Assistant/README.md

 ![](./rep_stuff/visualiser.gif)

 ### Todo
-1. Converter for converting COCO annotations to YOLO format
+1. Converter for converting COCO annotations to YOLO format.
 2. Write tests for stats, converters and visualiser.